fachat/cbm_ultipet/README.md

 ### FPGA

 The FPGA is a Xilinx Spartan 6 programmable logic chip.
-It runs on 3.3V and it is programmed in VHDL.
+It runs on 1.2V with 3.3V I/O and I programmed it in VHDL.

-To build the FPGA content, clone the [FPGA](https://github.com/fachat/upet_fpga) repository, and look for the ShellUPet.bin.
+To build the FPGA content, clone the [FPGA](https://github.com/fachat/upet_fpga) repository, and look for the ultipetx.yz.bin, where the x.yz should be replaced with the current board version, or the highest FPGA version below the board version.
 This needs to be programmed into the SPI flash chip containing the configration for the FPGA.

+To actually modify the code, you have to download and install the Xilinx WebISE software and open the ultipetx.yz.xise project file.

 ### ROM